guilhemmarchand/DA-ITSI-TELEGRAF-KAFKA/docs/compatibility.rst

 Containers compatibility
 ########################

-If you are running Kafka in containers, you came at the right place, all of the components can natively run in docker.
+If you are running Kafka in containers, you are at the right place, all of the components can natively run in docker.